 After this, the account needs to be validated by submitting the address and identity proof.
 In general, it takes less than a day for executives at XM to verify the documents and allow clients to start trading.
 After verification, a confirmation mail is sent to the client.
 Trading can be started after making a deposit through any of the available methods.

 The deposit and withdrawal methods depend on the country from which you are trading with XM.
-For the clients residing in South Africa, there are 2 methods to fund the account and withdraw.
+For clients residing in South Africa, there are 2 methods to fund the account and withdraw.
 The withdrawal method has to be the same as the deposit method at XM.

 XM allows trading on currency pairs and CFDs of stocks, indices, commodities, and energies.
 Following are the details of each asset class that can be traded by opening an account with XM.

 XM does not offer trading on cryptocurrencies.
 The number of instruments available to trade is higher than many of the regulated forex and CFD brokers in South Africa.